Policies

 When will I get my zoom link for class?

 The Zoom link will be emailed to you on day 1 of class for Segment 2 Courses.
 Segment 1 students will receive their Zoom link on Day 2.
+Students absent for day 1 of a Segment 1 course or with outstanding balances will not receive an email with the Zoom link.
 Every email sent can also be viewed from the student transcript section of your student portal.

 What are the classroom rules for virtual sessions via zoom?